ashutosh-akss/todoapp/README.md

 # Todo App in AngularJS

-Todo App is written in AngularJS, It includes localDB factory which simulates database CRUD operations from locaStorage
+Todo App is written in AngularJS, It includes localDB factory which simulates database CRUD operations from localStorage

 ## Authors

-Originally created by [Ashutosh Kumar Singh](https://facebook.com/ashutosh.akss).
+Created by [Ashutosh Kumar Singh](https://facebook.com/ashutosh.akss).
 More features will be added soon

+## Quick Points
+* App uses Grunt for automating tasks
+* CSS is generated from Less `assets/css/style.less`
+* All CSS & JS files are minified into `todo.min.css` & `todo.min.js`
+* `todo.min.js` includes `jQuery`,`angular.js`,`bootstrap.js`,`toastr.js`,`moment.js`,`jquery-confirm.js` and `angular-moment.js`
+* To do any changes in css, run `grunt serve` and change `assets/css/style.less` `grunt-watche` module will automate Less to css conversion and minification of css

 ## Development